MRoghair/EEOB-546-RoghairStroud/UNIX_Assignment_RoghairStroud/README_UNIX_RoghairStroud.md

 * I sorted the data by the SNP_ID column in preparation for the join with the SNP position file
 * I joined the sorted SNP position file to the sorted teosinite genotype file by the first column (`SNP_ID`) of each.
 * I then used an `awk` command I found online to change the delimiter from spaces to tabs
+* I used the same two `grep` commands as earlier to put my header back at the top of my file.